 The Meraki Duo integration delivers significant advantages for enterprise networks:

-• User-Centric Access Control: Wi-Fi authentication is tied to individual identities, not shared keys.
+- User-Centric Access Control: Wi-Fi authentication is tied to individual identities, not shared keys.
 This improves auditability and accountability.
+Users with read only access cannot modify security settings or disable multi-factor authentication, ensuring sensitive actions remain restricted.

 Together, Cisco Duo and Meraki provide a secure, cloud-managed wireless access solution that scales across branches, campuses, and hybrid cloud environments.